Cumberland County DUI Lawyer

 Once you hire Steven Kellis as your Cumberland County DUI lawyer, he will begin to gather evidence and file appropriate motions on your behalf if applicable.
 In some instances, those charged with DUI have had their cases dismissed due to improperly gathered evidence or no evidence at all.

-If your case does go to court, Steven will fight for your rights.
-This may mean ensuring that you don’t spend time behind bars or working out a plea deal for lesser penalties.
+Steven will fight for your rights if your case goes to court.
+This may mean ensuring you don’t spend time behind bars or working out a plea deal for lesser penalties.
 Your case is unique, and Steven will treat it that way.

 Speak with a Cumberland County DUI Lawyer Today